 This really is a game-changer and 1 of my top tips.

-I never had a problem starting work and I have stopped getting distracted as most people do by walking out to the kitchen, opening the fridge, looking in and then closing it again.
+I have never had a problem starting work because I really love what I do and I have stopped getting distracted as most people do by walking out to the kitchen, opening the fridge, looking in and then closing it again.

 Come on, admit it you have done it too!?

-An alternative to this is to shower at the end of the day because this also gives you closure.
+An alternative to this is to take a shower because this also gives you closure.